MkDay/Post-Collection/Measure-Distance-Between-Two-Points-In-An-Image-Using-JavsScript-Post.md

 ```

-* find the middle point of the two points.
+* Find the middle point of the two points.

 ```javascript